NOTE: All Fire Extinguishers should be clearly visible and NOT themed, so that they are easily identifiable in case of emergency.

 What’s okay at Wasteland?

-Burn Barrels are preferred over campfires for safety and management.
+Burn Barrels are preferred for safety and management.
 These reduce the risk of burning coals/embers being picked up by the winds, and also make cleanup of ashes, nails, or other road hazards much easier.
-Like campfires, burn barrels must never be left unattended, and extinguished if weather conditions present a danger.
+Like cooking fires, burn barrels must never be left unattended, and extinguished if weather conditions present a danger.
+Burn Barrels should always be made within a non-combustible fire safe receptacle.
+Burn Barrels must be a minimum of 10’ away from vegetation, tents and structures of any kind as well as 25’ from stored fuel sources.
+The only allowable fuel sources on site are charcoal and clean wood.

-Fire spinning and poi is okay so long as it is done only at the designated “Fire Spin” area, while fire-watch safety personal are present.
-Lighting up and spinning in your own camp, or anywhere outside the Fire Spin area represents a safety hazard.
+Fire spinning such as staffs and poi is okay so long as it is done only at the designated “Fire Spin” (aka Hades) area, while fire-watch safety personal are present.
+Lighting up and spinning in your own camp, or anywhere outside the Fire Spin area represents a safety hazard and is not allowed.

 Fireworks of ANY kind are strictly forbidden and are not be brought to this event.